luto/nicola-ics2rst/README.md

-# ice Shortag
+# ics-shortag for Nikola

-This plugin provides the `ics` shorttag.
+This plugin provides the `ics` shorttag for the [nikola](https://getnikola.com/) static site generator.
 It converts an ICS-calendar-file provided via http(s) to an event list.

 ## Usage